jboss-developer/jboss-picketlink-quickstarts/picketlink-saml-ejb-propagation/README.md

 2. `sts`: This project contains the PicketLink Security Token Service, responsible to issue and validate SAML tokens using WS-Trust.

+3. `idp`: This project contains the PicketLink Identity Provider, responsible for the SAML Web Browser SSO.

-3. `web`: This project contains a Servlet that propagates the SAML assertion when invoking an EJB.
+4. `web`: This project contains a Service Provider with a Servlet that propagates the SAML assertion when invoking an EJB.

-4. `ear`: This project builds the EAR artifact and pulls in the ejb and web artifacts.
+5. `ear`: This project builds the EAR artifact and pulls in the ejb and web artifacts.

 The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.